 Less predictability in the long-term

 Though Agile projects are more predictable in the short-term, the lack of defined scope or end goal can lead to continuous scope changes.
-Projects can end up becoming more costly and time-consuming than was initially planned for.
+Projects can end up becoming more costly and time-consuming than the project managers initially planned.

 Can be more costly in the long-term